 Indeed, some variations of the almost 200-year-old Stirling engine are more efficient than others, but it’s good to see experimenters from around the globe tackling them, and solving their shortcomings step by step.

 Today I stumbled upon this video made by a DIY experimenter called Oleg Petuhov (probably from Russia) and I was pretty impressed by the performance of his home-made stirling engine.

 The thing made with only a couple of tools in an environment with limited technological possibilities such as a home-based one, succeeded to reach 1687 revolutions per minute and, as Oleg claims in the title, produce 10 watts of power.
 Now this is nothing unusual as far as efficiency is concerned, but I’m sure properly equipped labs out there could do better.

-This kind of engine can be powered by any source of heat, and the first one that springs to my mind is solar power, since it’s free.
+A stirling engine can be powered by any source of heat, and the first one that springs to my mind is solar power, since it’s free.
 So make one such engine, put it in the focal point of a parabolic solar concentrator, and there you go – free, limitless power.
-The production efficiency will then only depend on what you’ll be able to get out of your motor – the gas you use, the materials, etc.
+The production efficiency will then only depend on what you’ll be able to get out of your stirling engine – the gas you use, the materials, etc.

-Watch the movie and post your comments below the article.
+Watch this Stirling engine movie and post your comments below the article.